RobSteward/rs-wordle/README.md

 You can get the values from the private gist link and password that I've submitted via email.

+## Security

+I'm aware that a username and password combination was present in the code while I was developing the app.
+This was a dummy combination I used to test the authentication flow and does not represent a valid authentication for any other service I use.

+The firebase database is currently in testing mode and accepts all requests.
+This is not a secure setup and should not be used in a production environment.

 ## Author

 I hereby declare that I have completed this project on my own.